Aphria Inc. (APHA) CEO Irwin Simon on Q3 2020 Results - Earnings Call Transcript

 Carl, you want to take that.
 Just in regards to CapEx, I think you know the big thing is this year, you know we always spent CapEx in enhancing and upgrading our facilities, and just we pull back on lot of those things, we are finished Aphria Diamond, there are some things in the processing area, we'll continuously do at Aphria One.

 In regards to Germany, it is just about finished and we will get that up and going.
 I was there a couple of months ago but you know we're going to always spend CapEx and you know is at 5% of sales each year et cetera.
-But we have just step back and sort of say wait now our facilities are in pretty good shape, where can we more or less invest CapEx and taking no costs and become a much more efficient.
+But we have just step back and sort of say wait now, our facilities are in pretty good shape, where can we more or less invest CapEx and taking out costs and become a much more efficient.

 So, our greenhouses are in good shape.
 There's some work that we need to do on processing which we will continuously do and we will get Germany finish which we're very, very close to do that today.
 Carl, anything you want to add?